-- Ahead of the vote, reporters were blocked from the Senate halls where protestors were being arrested.
+- Ahead of the vote, reporters were blocked from the Senate halls where protesters were being arrested.
 Reporters were told, “no photos.
 Delete your photos.”

-- A hot mic in the Senate captured a conversation between senators Reed and Collins, with Reed saying of Trump, “I think — I think he’s crazy,” and Collins responding, “I’m worried.”
+- A hot mic in the Senate captured a conversation between senators Jack Reed and Susan Collins, with Reed saying of Trump, “I think — I think he’s crazy,” and Collins responding, “I’m worried.”

 - Trump’s s actions have galvanized many who care about health care, climate change and research funding to run for office.
 A PAC called “314 ACT” (named for pi) was set up to recruit and assist scientists to run.